 - varied development within and between a genus

-Echinobase is organized around the genepage which collects and displays information about genes, orthology, and links to research papers and gene models of echinoderm species are associated with the genome sequence using JBrowse.
+Echinobase is organized around the GENEPAGE which displays information about genes, orthology, and links to research papers.
+The gene models of echinoderm species are associated with the genome sequence using the genome browser, JBrowse.
 Temporal developmental gene expression data will be displayed when available, and spatial cell type information will be associated using the Echinoderm Anatomical Ontology (ECAO).

-Echinobase provides a critical data sharing infrastructure for other NIH-funded projects, and is a focal point for the echinoderm community.
-In addition to our primary goal of supporting echinoderm researchers, Echinobase enhances the availability and visibility of Echinoderm data to the broader biomedical research community.
+Echinobase provides a critical data sharing infrastructure for other NIH-funded projects.
+In addition to our primary goal of supporting echinoderm researchers, Echinobase enhances the availability and visibility of echinoderm data to the broader biomedical research community.

 The substantially improved current release of the purple sea urchin genome assembly (Spur5.0) is sixth in the series.